NikolaKirilov/Ferrari_Emvironmental_Indicator_Analysis/README.md

 # Ferrari_Emvironmental_Indicator_Analysis
 This repository assesses Ferrari’s sustainability using a custom EPI.
 It uses three GHG indices to reflect Ferrari’s carbon reduction efforts.
 Findings show significant steps in reducing emissions.
 The EPI Index aids in evaluating the company's environmental impact.

+# Requirements

+To run the code successfully, please ensure you have the required dependencies installed.
+You can do this by running the following command in your terminal:

+!pip install -r requirements.txt

 # Introduction